zhangjunfelix/zhangjunfelix.github.io/content/publications/pub.md

 * **In progress**

-   * Conventionalization of politeness, alternatives, and pragmatic inferencing
-   * Timecourse of politeness and perspective-taking: an eye-tracking study   <br>
+   * Timecourse of politeness and perspective-taking: an eye-tracking study
+   * Speaker sensitivity in pragmatic inferencing     <br>

+* **2025**
+    * *__Zhang, Jun__, & Wu, Yan.* (2025).
+Conventionalization of politeness and questions under discussion in pragmatic inferencing: Interpreting scalars in interpersonal contexts. *Journal of Pragmatics*, 249, 1-22.
+[Link to fulltext](https://www.sciencedirect.com/science/article/abs/pii/S037821662500205X)

 * **2023**
     * *__Zhang, Jun__, & Wu, Yan.* (2023).
 “Yixie” is likely not created equal for everyone: Distinct reasoning procedures in interpreting the same scalar quantifier. *Lingua*, 288, 103523.
 [Link to fulltext](https://www.sciencedirect.com/science/article/abs/pii/S0024384123000475)